Mike Sangster

 Mike Sangster (11 September 1940 – 30 April 1985) was a British No. 1 tennis player of the 1960s.
 He reached at least the quarter-final stage of each of the four Grand Slams, getting to the semi-finals of the 1963 French Open, 1961 Wimbledon and the 1961 US Open.
-Sangster was ranked World Amateur No. 7 in 1961 by Ned Potter.
+Sangster was ranked world amateur No. 7 in 1961 by Ned Potter.

 Early life

 Mike Sangster was born in Kingskerswell, Devon on 11 September 1940.
-On 30 May 1943, he survived being killed by German bombs when his sister decided not to take him to Sunday School.
-Twenty-four children died when the church was bombed.
+On 30 May 1943, he escaped being killed by German bombs when his sister decided not to take him to Sunday School.
+Twenty-one children and their three Sunday School teachers died when the church was bombed.
 He attended Torquay Boys' Grammar School.
 As a teenager he played football for Torquay United and was offered a contract by West Ham United, before turning to tennis.

 Tennis career

 Mike Sangster made his first Wimbledon appearance aged 17 in 1958 and quickly rose to become British No. 1.
 He was immensely popular with the British public throughout the 1960s.
 He was renowned for his massive serve and for being a snappy dresser on court.

 In 1961, Sangster became the first Briton in almost a quarter of a century to reach the Wimbledon Men's Singles Semi-finals (the previous being Bunny Austin in 1938).
-Sangster was beaten by the eighth seeded American, Chuck McKinley, 6–4 6–4 8–6.
+Sangster was beaten by the eighth seeded American, Chuck McKinley, in straight sets.
 The only other Britons to have reached the Wimbledon semis since have been Roger Taylor, Tim Henman and Andy Murray.
 He also lost in the semifinals of the 1961 U.S. Championships to Rod Laver.
-In 1963, aged 22, Sangster reached the semi finals of the French Tennis Championships where he lost to eventual champion Roy Emerson 8–6 6–3 6–4.
+In 1963, aged 22, Sangster reached the semi-finals of the French Tennis Championships where he lost to eventual champion Roy Emerson in straight sets.

 In 1964, Sangster's Australian coach, George Worthington, died.
 The death of his coach and mentor seemed to undermine Sangster's resolve.

 While Sangster never reached a Grand Slam final, he is one of only three British men since Fred Perry (the others being Tim Henman and Andy Murray) to have reached the semi-finals of three different Grand Slam events – Wimbledon in 1961, the US National Tennis Championships in 1961 and the French Championships in 1963.